jjotaum/ChromaCLI/README.md

 # Chroma

-A command line tool to generate swift colors definitions from .xcassets files.
+A command line tool to auto generate .swift extensions or structs files from .xcassets on your iOS, macOS & SwiftUI projects.

 ### Usage